o2r-project/erc-spec/docs/dev-guide/index.md

 ...

+### Why not just use plain R?

+It would be possible to rely solely on R for replication.
+For example, the runtime manifest could be a codemeta document, and the runtime environment is created outside of the ERC when needed.
+Alternatively, the packages for preserving a state of dependencies could be used.

+However, none of these solutions touches the underlying system libraries.
+Even if shipping system binaries within packages is possible (common?), some packages do use system libraries which are not preserved in a plain R approach.

+Furthermure, none of the solutions for reproducibility are part of "core R", even if they are trustworthy (e.g. MRAN).
+CRAN does not support installing specific package versions.

+That is why using an abstraction layer outside of R is preferable.

 ### Licensing information

 Without proper license credits, the contents of an ERC would be useless based on today's copyright laws.